TraekWells/personal-site/content/projects/green-throne-pet.md

 title: Green Throne Pet
 summary:
   Green Throne Pet is a pet waste clean up service offered in the Denver area that needed a website to market their services and gain traffic.
-Build with WordPress for easy editing.
+Built with WordPress for easy editing.
 previewImage: /img/green-throne-thumbnail-image.jpg
 featuredImage: /img/green-throne-featured-image.jpg